 Fantastic service.
 Especially for those instances when your pet 'isn't right' and want a second opinion but are unsure if it warrants an emergency trip to vet.
 Thoroughly recommend service.
 Treatment advised and medication recommended.

 If you’re worried about your pet and your regular vet is closed, we’re here for you.
-Our vet can talk through your concerns and give you peace of mind, or let you know if your pet needs to be seen at one of our clinics.
+Our vet can talk through your concerns and give you advice and peace of mind, or let you know if your pet needs to be seen at one of our clinics.

 Please be aware that our vets may be unable to prescribe medication via video consult.

 I’m Raquel, I graduated as a veterinary surgeon in the year 2000 and have spent the last 20 years working in emergency and critical care and as a senior orthopaedic and soft tissue surgeon across the UK, Spain, and Germany.

 My name is Eleanor.
 I graduated from the Royal (Dick) School of Veterinary Studies in 2017.
 I then completed a small animal rotating internship at Vets Now Referrals’ Glasgow Hospital.

 I have since worked all over Scotland with a continued passion for emergency medicine.

 My name is Ashleigh.
 I graduated from the University of Liverpool Vet school in 2008 and live in the North West of England.
 I am from Northern Ireland and have worked in small animal practice until I joined Vets Now in 2014.
 I am currently studying for my certificate in Emergency and Critical Care with BSAVA.